calebcfd/SCF_CEN_Carbon/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as needed.

 ---
-Developed as a capstone project by Desh Bagley.
+Developed as a capstone project by Caleb Carbon.